LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 ####📌For academic presentation only

 **Solution?**
-We used interpolation (3-nearest neighbor in the paper, not accurate when computing $\frac{\partial u}{\partial r}$ due to the r-zone is relatively narrow/NNs) to make the modes differentiable.
+We used interpolation (3-nearest neighbor in the paper, not so accurate as we expected when computing $\frac{\partial u}{\partial r}$ due to the r-zone is relatively narrow/NNs, we used now, aslo not accurate enough...) to make the modes differentiable.
 Hot tip: train **4 separate networks for each mode** — keeps the interpolation truer to the original CFD data.
 tip: